Potential agencies to which the JIBC can apply for research funding.

 Department of Justice - Funding

 The Department of Justice is dedicated to developing and maintaining a fair and accessible Canadian justice system.
 To help the Department achieve its broad policy objectives, the Programs Branch uses a variety of programs including grants and contributions to test fresh approaches to improving Canada's justice system, to contribute to developing policies and to support its mandate of a more accessible, equitable and efficient justice system for Canadians.
-Apply for funding to programs such as: Aboriginal Communities, Criminal Justice, Family Justice and Justice System and Policy.
+Apply for funding to programs such as: Indigenous Communities, Criminal Justice, Family Justice and Justice System and Policy.